jerryjappinen/bellevue-docs/overview/known-issues.md

 ## Development and IDE support

+- `.ejs` files are not currently linted.
+We only have one such file and it very rarely changes though.
 - The Stylelint extension for Visual Studio Code only lints `.css` and `.scss` files
 	- Linting via command line or webpack still works as expected even in `.vue` and `.html` files